 You will be expected to complete a Study Guide quiz in the middle of each lesson.
 They are open book activities, and will consist of Multiple Choice, True/False, and Mark All That Apply questions.
 You must score 100% on each of these study guides in order to proceed to the next section.

 In this assignment, you will carefully articulate what you have learned from the twelve lessons in the course.
 Complete this assignment through careful study of the readings, viewing the video segments, and answering the journal questions that are presented at various points in the lessons.
-Please use [ LINK REMOVED ] this file and follow its instructions for formatting your entries, noting that the most recent entries will be placed at the top.
+Please use [ LINK REMOVED ] this file and follow its instructions for formatting your entries.
 You will be invited to submit everything you have written in the document to that point before the midcourse and final exams.